aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven for Apache Kafka® service
 '''''''''''''''''''''''''''''''''''''''''''''

-The :doc:`Aiven for Apache Kafka </docs/products/kafka>` service is responsible to receive the inbound stream of IoT sensor readings.
-You can create the service with the following steps:
+The :doc:`Aiven for Apache Kafka </docs/products/kafka>` service is responsible for receiving the inbound stream of IoT sensor readings.
+Create the service with the following steps:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.